What is the Feed in tariff?

 Once you've had the technology installed, you will need to contact your electricity provider who will register you for the scheme.
 They will do the rest.
 There may be a charge from the energy supplier to have an additional meter installed.
 All major electricity providers have details about the feed in tariff on their websites.
 Further information can be obtained from the energy savings trust.

 We certainly think that the Feed in tariff will help boost sales of PV solar over the coming months and years.
-Click on the right to get a quote now!
+Go check it out!

 Click here to learn more about PV solar panels